ergosumdre/GoogleGlass-OpenAssistant/README.md

 ## Getting Started

-To run make Google Glass run Open Source Models, follow these simple steps:
+To make Google Glass run Open Source Models, follow these simple steps:
 1. **Install the Essentials:** Download and install Tailscale on your hosted Ollama machine and Google Glass from F-Droid.
 2. **Configure Your Ollama:** Edit line 162 on `app/src/main/java/dev/synople/glassassistant/fragments/LoadingFragment.kt` with your Tailscale Host IP Address.
 3. **Run LLAVA:** Download LLAVA from Ollama on your host machine with the following args: `OLLAMA_HOST=XXX.XXX.XX.XXX:11434` ollama run llava.